jbakams/slimebot-volleyball/README.md

 ## The Environment

-Though Webots has a built-in physics system, we used the same physics as with the [slimevolleygym](https://github.com/hardmaru/slimevolleygym) game.
-This allows running the environment without Webots for training speeds for example.
-The trainer is the yellow player and the blue player is the opponent.
+Although Webots has a built-in physics system, we used the same physics as with the [slimevolleygym](https://github.com/hardmaru/slimevolleygym) game.
+This allows to run the environment in a CMD without Webots.
+The training side is the yellow and the blue side is the opponent.

+#### 1. Observation space

-- Observation_Space: Though agents have cameras showing their respective views of the environment and the opponent, the training uses state observation.
+Although agents have cameras showing their respective views of the environment, We trained agents using *state observation*.
 The pixels version is not yet set up.
-At each timestep the agent reads the location and speed XYZ-coordinates of the ball, the opponent, and itself.
-Which gives a total of 18 inputs for the observation.
+At each timestep the agent reads the location and speed XYZ-coordinates of the ball and each agent present in the scene.
+Depending on the scenario, the observation shape is $(n+1)\times 6$ with $n$ number of agents in the game.

 - Action_space: The basic actions taken by the agent are: *left, right, up, forward, backward, and stay still*.
 3 actions maximum can be combined which gives a total of 18 possible actions.
 - The environment can be dynamic in the *z-axis*, it can take initially any value between 0 and 24 and can change during the training.
 See this [post](https://github.com/jbakambana/slimebot-volleyball/blob/main/INCREMENTAL%20TRAINING.MD) for more details.
 - The objects in the 3D scene were created with [Blender](https://www.blender.org/) (for flexibility) and imported into Webots.